BYOD Security Policies: Balancing Flexibility and Protection

 3. Clear Acceptable Use Policies (AUPs)

 Regular training and communication are vital for employees to understand their AUP obligations.
-The National Cyber Security Centre (NCSC) Ireland provides valuable guidance on cybersecurity best practices [5].
+The National Cyber Security Centre (NCSC) Ireland provides valuable guidance on cybersecurity best practices that Irish SMEs can use as a baseline for employee education.

 What This Means for Your Business